A spring exhibition focused on recent acquisitions highlights the university’s art collection as an ongoing record of campus intellectual life.

-Working collaboratively with faculty from any field of study, we present objects from the collection in Museums+ that inspire compelling conversations with students about key topics and concepts in their courses.
-Through this initiative, the UR Museums invite classes into the galleries to explore how collection objects spark conversations with the images, texts, and data sets they study in the classroom.
+University Museums support inquiry, discussions and engagement for all campus audiences.
+Working collaboratively with faculty from any field of study, Museums+ presents objects from the collection that inspire compelling conversations with students about key topics and concepts from their courses.
+Through this initiative, the Museums invite classes into the galleries to explore how collection objects spark conversation with the images, texts and data sets they study in the classroom.
+Museums+ also aims to give community visitors a behind-the-scenes glimpse at how visual objects can support the student learning experience across academic disciplines.

 A new exhibition — Look Again: Art for Our Curriculum — is on view at the Harnett Museum of Art at the University of Richmond through May 17.